-The types and reasons of adaptation of the living organisms
+Types and reasons of adaptation of the living organisms

 The types of adaptation

 The structural (anatomical) adaptation is an adaptation that studies the structure of one body organ.
-The horse hoof structure and the camel pad structure are examples of the structural adaptation.
+The horse hoof structure and the camel pad structure are examples of structural adaptation.

-The birds’ migration at certain times of the year and the activity of the birds during the daylight and the bats at night are examples of the behavioural adaptation.
+The birds’ migration at certain times of the year and the activity of the birds during the daylight and the bats at night are examples of behavioural adaptation.

-The reasons of the adaptation
+The reasons for the adaptation

 The most important reasons for adaptation are to get food and to escape from their enemies in dangerous situations, through the motion way.